cakebatterandsprinkles/portfolio-gatsby/src/posts/18-big_o.md

 }
 ```

-Lets break up the space we need for this single sum function:
+Let's break up the space we need for this single sum function:

 We have a variable named "total" and a variable named "i".
 Other than these two variable declarations, we have nothing that takes up space.
-Of course a calculation is being made, but the space we need for that calculation is already reserved at the second line of the code.
+Of course, a calculation is being made, but the space we need for that calculation is already reserved at the second line of the code.

 This means this algorithm always requires constant space, no matter what the input is.
 So the big O for space complexity for this algorithm is O(1).